aksaeri/readi/pages/philanthropydatabase.md

 The aim is to help charity researchers and practitioners to access and manage relevant research evidence and have increased social impact.

-The current database and supporting materials are prototypes.
-We will add research and improvements if feedback is positive.
-Please complete this [form](https://forms.gle/cj8ERsfyYJV7co3H8) to give us feedback.
+The current database and supporting materials are prototypes developed for feedback.
+Further work and improvement depends on whether we get positive feedback.
+Submit feedback [here](https://forms.gle/cj8ERsfyYJV7co3H8).

 To access this database, download the newest RIS file in this [Google Drive folder](https://drive.google.com/drive/folders/1VuA1nQticmyN5dBxPYkCilqncP4AFWiL?usp=sharing), and open it with a free citation library manager (e.g. [Zotero](https://www.zotero.org/)).
 Here is a short video to show you how to do this.